About the C-1

 Didn't BMW already use the name 'C-1'?

 Yep, they did (as did Chevrolet, Citroën, and a variety of others).
-“C-1″ is just a working name for our vehicle; it will change as we near production.
+“C-1″ is just a working name for our vehicle as we continue to prototype; it will change as we near production.
+On the other hand, “AEV” is our vehicle category name which stands for Auto-balancing Electric Vehicle ( ex: Prius is an electric vehicle or EV).

 About Lit Motors

 Can I visit Lit Motors?
 Do you offer public tours or test drives?

 Unfortunately we do not currently offer public tours or test drives.
-We may offer this in the future – keep an eye out for updates!
+We may offer this in the future and will publish more details if we do – keep an eye out for updates!

 Are you a publicly-traded company?
 How can I invest in Lit Motors?

 Are you hiring?

 We’re currently seeking to fill a select few specialized, experienced roles.
 See more information on our careers page.